8.3 Clickable Sidebar List

 Populating the list

-One last important thing happening in the loop through the query results is that each county graphic is given a yellow fill and added to the array stored in the variable graphics (which was created on line 53) using the array method push(), which adds the graphic to the end of the array.
+A couple of final important things happening in the loop through the query results is that a) each county graphic has its popupTemplate set to match the one assigned to the counties layer, and b) the graphic is added to the array stored in the variable graphics (created on line 50) using the array method push(), which adds the graphic to the end of the array.

 Handling clicks on the list items

 The last part of the app to code is setting up a listener for clicks on the sidebar list.
-Line 84 uses addEventListener() to trigger execution of a function called onListClickHandler() when the user clicks on the list.
+Line 91 uses the DOM method addEventListener() to trigger execution of a function called onListClickHandler() when the user clicks on the list.
 Looking at that function, the expression event.target returns a reference to the li element that was clicked. target.getAttribute("data-result-id") then gets the custom id value that was assigned to that li element.

 The short (OK, not really all that short) summary is this: the expression resultId && graphics && graphics[parseInt(resultId, 10)] gets evaluated from left to right.
 If the resultId variable holds a null value (which it would if you didn't click on an li element), then the other pieces of the expression won't even be considered and the result variable will be assigned a value of false.
 If resultId holds some number (which it would if you did click on an li element), then the first part of the expression will evaluate to true and the next piece of the expression will be evaluated.